 - In the Registration menu, choose "Alternate Class Search."
 On the Class Search page,

 - choose "UAA - Kodiak."

-- Select the type of course delivery (distance, traditional, etc.)
+- Select the type of course delivery (on campus, online, etc.)

 - Select one or multiple subjects from the Subject menu or enter a keyword in the Keyword Search field.

 - For more search options, click on the "Advanced Search" button near the top of the page.

 - On the search results page there will be a list of classes.
 Each class will have course reference number (CRN), campus, credit hours, meeting days and times, and other information.
 Click on the CRN for any class to see additional class information, such as prerequisites and corequisites, instructional delivery methods, and special notes.

 - Once the appropriate course has been found, return to the search results page, click the check box next to the CRN and hit the "Add to Worksheet" button at the bottom of the page.
 The browser will navigate to the Register/Add/Drop page.